 \section{Setting}

-In this section, we first introduce the nonreciprocal subwavelength setting and recall from \cite{ammariMathematicalFoundationsNonHermitian2024} the discrete approximation of the eigenfrequencies and eigenmodes of the resonator system in terms of the eigenvalues and eigenvectors of the gauge capacitance matrix, which can be symmetrised.
-Then, we introduce the notation and the construction associated with block disordered nonreciprocal systems and adapt the propagation matrix approach from \cite{ammari.barandun.ea2025Subwavelength} to the nonreciprocal setting.
+In this section, we first introduce the non-reciprocal subwavelength setting and recall from \cite{ammariMathematicalFoundationsNonHermitian2024} the discrete approximation of the eigenfrequencies and eigenmodes of the resonator system in terms of the eigenvalues and eigenvectors of the gauge capacitance matrix, which can be symmetrised.
+Then, we introduce the notation and the construction associated with block disordered non-reciprocal systems and adapt the propagation matrix approach from \cite{ammari.barandun.ea2025Subwavelength} to the non-reciprocal setting.